qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ---
 title: "Discovery needs context" #required
-short_description: Discover points by constraining the space
+short_description: Discover points by constraining the space.
-description: Qdrant released a new functionality that lets you constrain the space in which a search is performed, relying only pure vectors #required
+description: Qdrant released a new functionality that lets you constrain the space in which a search is performed, relying only on vectors. #required
 social_preview_image: /articles_data/discovery-search/social_preview.jpg # This image will be used in social media previews, should be 1200x630px.
 Required.
 small_preview_image: /articles_data/discovery-search/icon.svg # This image will be used in the list of articles at the footer, should be 40x40px
 preview_dir: /articles_data/discovery-search/preview # This directory contains images that will be used in the article preview.
 They can be generated from one image.
 Read more below.
 Required.